Modern Car Navigation Systems and Their Features

 Onboard Navigation vs Mobile Navigation

-Almost every driver questions the need for purchasing embedded navigation system from a manufacturer while he can easily use GPS and online maps on his portable device.
+Almost every driver questions the need for purchasing an embedded car navigation system from a manufacturer while he/she can easily use GPS and online maps on his portable device.
 The Pew research confirmed that about 80% of people (aged 18-29) are more likely to use their smartphones for navigation.
-However, there are some strong advantages of onboard navigation over external devices.
+However, there are some strong advantages of onboard car navigation over external devices.

 The in-vehicle screen sizes can range from 5-/6-inch display in standard models up to 17-inch display in Tesla’s Model S. The problem with phones in summer is that they can black out from overheating or reflect sunlight glares.
 In contrast, the resistive display of an embedded infotainment dashboard is developed in the accordance with all the external factors like the car’s shaking, glares, heating, etc.